neondatabase/website/content/docs/introduction/monitor-external-tools.md

 docker pull ankane/pghero
 ```

+### How to connect to your database from PgHero

-Next, grab your Neon database connection string from the **Connection Details** widget in the Neon Dashboard.
+Grab your Neon database connection string from the **Connection Details** widget in the Neon Dashboard.

 ![Connection details widget](/docs/connect/connection_details.png)